line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/entities.md

 ## Treat

-Entity can be cast to sub-class using treat function.&#x20;
+Entity can be cast to sub-class using treat function.

 ```kotlin
 entity(Employee::class).treat(FullTimeEmployee::class)